sudarshan85/aihumor/README.md

-# aiquotes
+# AI Humor
-An automatic generation of quote-like sentence
+An automatic generation of onion-like headline.